 David Freese had a spectacular postseason.
 He then had an amazing offseason that included a stop by Jay Leno’s show and presenting at the CMA Awards with Erin Andrews.
 The question will now be, can he put it all together, have the season everyone thinks he can have, and then take his place as one of the league’s premiere third basemen?
-Of course, that’s what we asked last spring and unfortunately it … Continue reading

 For the Cardinals, the Opening Day starter at shortstop is pretty well assured.
 That would be Rafael Furcal.
 A mid-season addition at the trade deadline for the Cardinals in 2011, Furcal provided a significant upgrade to the defense at shortstop for the Cardinals.
 It was a steadying glove when the Cardinals needed one most.

 Second base looks to be one of the more interesting positions in 2012.
 The perceived incumbent, Skip Schumaker, is looking at more of a utility role than in years past while both Daniel Descalso and Tyler Greene have been mentioned as potential starters by Cardinals’ GM John Mozeliak.
 It certainly looks to be the only real positional battle for the Cards entering spring training and it will be one that will have clearly defined battle lines.

 The Cardinals made it official this morning that they have signed infielder Alex Cora to a minor league contract with an invitation to Spring Training.
 According to Derrick Goold, the move is not only for competition, but to help provide some coaching for the younger players.
 Cora’s playing days are pretty much up, but he has an interest in coaching.